modern-influence-of-ancient-warriors

 Respect as a Mechanism for Cohesion

 Across all these traditions, respect served as a social glue.
 In a warrior band, a man who disrespected a superior weakened unit discipline.
 Conversely, a leader who disrespected his men risked mutiny.
 Formal rituals—bowing, saluting, kneeling, gift-giving—reinforced hierarchical bonds and made abstract respect tangible.
 These rituals also created a shared identity: a samurai recognized another samurai by his bearing and bow; a knight recognized a brother knight by the way he handled his armor.
-Modern military salutes, ceremonial reviews, and unit crests perform the same function—they signal respect for the institution and the chain of command.
+The Roman salute (though later misappropriated) and the modern handshake after a contest are echoes of these practices.
+Respect also functioned as a form of social contract: warriors agreed to follow codes in exchange for protection, honor, and a place in the community.
+Without respect, the army would fragment into individual glory-seekers rather than a cohesive fighting force.

 Respect for the Vanquished: Honor in Victory and Defeat

 Ancient codes often demanded that respect extend to defeated enemies.
 The samurai would spare a worthy opponent who surrendered, and sometimes even incorporate them into their own retinue.
 Knights could ransom captives rather than kill them, a practice that required mutual respect for each other's value.
 The Mongols famously spared skilled artisans.
 This ethical boundary prevented total war from descending into indiscriminate slaughter, preserving a sense of humanity even amid conflict.
+The Aztecs, however, had a different approach: they valued capturing enemies for sacrifice, yet even there, the act of capture was seen as a demonstration of respect for the gods and the warrior’s own prowess.
 Modern rules of war—the Geneva Conventions, treatment of prisoners of war, prohibitions on targeting civilians—are a direct evolution of this ancient principle: respect for the enemy ensures that war has limits and that warriors retain their moral integrity.
+The concept of jus in bello (justice in war) has its roots in the chivalric and bushido traditions of limiting violence.

 The Transformation of Warrior Respect into Modern Martial Ethics